KylomaskGamer/Yimulo/README.md

 # Yimulo
-A game where you figure out WHO ASKED.
+This exciting game is set to launch in the year 3254.
+In this great adventure, your mission is to uncover the ultimate mystery: **WHO ASKED.**

 This is not a mod / alternative of Simulo, a game by asour.
-Just the branding is one leetter different, like Dimulo, Gimulo, Bimulo...
+Just the branding is one letter different, like Dimulo, Gimulo, Bimulo...